Benefits and Momentum

 Canada’s Ocean Supercluster is a national, industry-led cluster that is growing Canada’s ocean economy in a sustainable, digital, and inclusive way.
 Each month find updated information here on the momentum we are building in ocean and the benefits for Canadians.

-- $290 million in total project value commitments to date (with 50% coming from industry partners)
+- $360+ million in total project value commitments to date (with 50% coming from industry partners)

 - 100% of projects include at least one SME partner

 - 4,300+ direct and indirect jobs from project announced to date